hihihippp/scottsievert.github.io/markdown/blog_ideas.md

    choose to maximize the probability? (ie, red and blue.
 The probability winds up being 1/3).
 2. Optical high frequencies with example picture.
-3. Explain why lasers are speckled.
+3. Explain why lasers are speckled (pg 121 of optics PDF notes)